What is the CHOICES Conference?

 Examples of past activities (these vary from year to year):

-- Building a tower designed to withstand the elements.
+- Build a tower designed to withstand the elements.

-- Discovering how to make nylon fabric in a chemistry laboratory.
+- Discover how to make polymers in a chemistry laboratory.

 2018 Choices Conference